ZhangSteven/web_backup/README.md

 1. Copy the backup files (web and sql dump) to the backup server: copy_backup.py
 2. Delete the old backup files: clear_backup.py
-3. Restore website based on a date.
+3. Restore website from the most recent backup file: restore_backup.py

 On the production web server, (1) and (2) are performed on a periodic basis.
 On the backup web server, (2) is performed on a periodic basis, (3) is on demand.